mitomon/MitosArduinoScripts/README.md

 2. Temperature Index Trigger- This code is used in both SCARF and Liquid Cooling Device, simply change the threshold for activation and it can be used in either one.

+3.Holiday Song Player- Light up some LEDs to the tunes of the holidays!
+The Holiday Song Player plays classic Christmas songs from a piezo buzzer and syncs them with LED decorative lights.
+Each note corresponds to a different LED.
+This creates a nice visual effect where every time a note is played, a specific light turns on.
+The three songs can be selected by pressing different buttons or you can play in free play mode with the other buttons.